-"main-stream" servers, and the final 20% "advanced" server have a capacity doubles the "advanced" servers.
-Then we arrange the servers in three topologies-heterogeneous tree (Tree), FatTree [1, 3, 8], and BCube [4].
-The Tree topology mimics the layout of today's data center with 3-tier network, while the FatTree topology represents a variety of bandwidthenhancing tree-like layouts, and the BCube topology represents an alternative (hypercube variant) network layout.
+Data Center Network: We simulate data centers of over 1,000 servers with heterogeneous resource capacities, and in three different topologies.
+We first randomly generate 1,080 servers with three levels of resource capacities-50% "main-stream" servers have a "standard" capacity, capable of hosting 3 to 6 VMs, 30% "upgraded" servers have a capacity doubles the "main-stream" servers, and the final 20% "advanced" servers have a capacity doubles the "mainestream" servers in three topologies-heterogeneous tree (Tree), FatTree [1, 3, 8], and BCube [4].
+The Tree topology mimics the layout of today's data center with 3-tier network, while the FatTree topology represents a variety of bandwidth-enhancing tree-like layouts, and the BCube topology represents an alternative (hypercube variant) network layout.

-Service Applications: We synthesize 143 service applications with 1067 service nodes, based on real traffic traces captured from our local testbed hosting multiple multi-tier applications.
+Service Applications: We synthesize 143 service applications with 1,067 service nodes, based on real traffic traces captured from our local testbed hosting multiple multi-tier applications.
 The original traffic traces consist of three applications and 21 traffic nodes, and their composition are show in Figure 4.
-Using them as template, we generate synthetic applications by randomly select template applications and scaling the traffic and resource requirement up or down, as well as scaling out the components (i.e. double the number of nodes in each component, and then split the corresponding traffic and resource requirements of each node).
+Using them as template, we generate synthetic applications by randomly select template applications and scaling the traffic and resource requirement up or down, as well as scaling out the components (i.e., double the number of nodes in each component, and then split the corresponding traffic and resource requirements of each node).